Dreamgirls, Savoy Theatre | reviews, news & interviews

 Sensational!
 It's been worth the long wait for the girl group musical to reach London

-It’s taken almost four nail-biting decades for Dreamgirls to evolve from the germ of an idea to the most anticipated show never to have quite made it, lock, stock, and smoking barrel across the Atlantic.
+It’s taken almost four nail-biting decades for Dreamgirls to evolve from the germ of an idea to the most anticipated musical never to have quite made it, lock, stock, and smoking barrel across the Atlantic.
 The germ of an idea – the tale of a fictional girl-group whose journey from backing singers to headliners proves a particularly bumpy one (sounding familiar?) – acquired a sequence of songs by Henry Krieger and Tom Eyen that sprang so naturally and convincingly from the golden era of R & B that over the decades they have assumed a popularity and status barely distinguishable from the actual hits of the period.

 Songs that began as slick pastiche in Michael Bennett’s now legendary Broadway staging of Dreamgirls and felt more like standards in the hit movie now arrive in the West End like classics.
 We greet them like old friends finally coming home, and one in particular – the mother of act one closers – has the house roaring its affirmation before barely a note has been sung.